ArpitPrd/Getting-To-Know-Network-Traffic/logs.md

 - how is the latency related to everything here
 - how protocol come to play while pinging servers
 - why are there so many protocols

+## Day 3

+- Have to get the first version done today, by any means
+- have to start working on BTP asap
+- Will give 5 H to this